openstack/os-vif/doc/source/plugins/ovs.rst

 The Open vSwitch plugin, `vif_plug_ovs`, is an `os-vif` VIF plugin for the Open vSwitch network backend.
-It is one of two plugins provided as part of `os-vif` itself, the other being `linux-bridge`.
+It is one of two plugins provided as part of `os-vif` itself, the other being :doc:`linux-bridge`.

 Supported VIF Types
 -------------------